-- Set Authentication Chaining Mode as ARS-AREA which instructs server to authenticate the user by using the User form and then the AREA plug-in.
-Other Authentication chaining mode options which you may find suitable
+- Set Authentication Chaining Mode as ARS-AREA, which instructs the server to authenticate the user by using the User form and then the AREA plug-in.
+Other Authentication chaining mode options are:

 - AREA – ARS - AR System attempts to authenticate the user by using the AREA plug-in and then the User form.

 - ARS - OS – AREA - AR System attempts to authenticate the user by using the User form, then Windows or UNIX authentication, and then the AREA plug-in.

 - ARS - AREA – OS - AR System attempts to authenticate the user by using the User form, then the AREA plug-in, and then Windows or UNIX authentication.